 Summer Museum Camp for Kids

-For the last three years the New London County Historical Society partnered with The Salvation Army Boys and Girls Club of New London County, CT to host a fun and exciting summer program for kids at the Shaw Mansion.
+For the last four years, the New London County Historical Society has partnered with The Salvation Army Boys and Girls Club of New London County, CT to host a fun and exciting summer program for kids at the Shaw Mansion.

-This year thirty students from across New London County will come to the historic Shaw Mansion and learn about the Naturalism and Connecticut’s contribution to Science.
-Using our garden students will learn the evolution of science from naturalism to professional science.
-Additionally guest lecturers will discuss people who contributed to the field over the years.
-Our program demonstrates the diversity of individuals who have contributed to scientific discovery, and the opportunity provided by a career in science.
+This year forty students from across New London County will come to the historic Shaw Mansion and learn about A Child’s Life in the 18th Century through Archeology.
+Using our garden students will participate in an active archeological dig to uncover historical artifacts.
+Additionally, guest lecturers will discuss the history of Southeastern Connecticut and what it was like to be a child in the 18th century.
+Our program demonstrates the diversity of individuals who have contributed to the development of Connecticut, and the opportunity provided by a career in the maritime community.

 Thank You to our Gracious Supporters